oneapi-src/level-zero-spec/scripts/tools/PROG.md

 * pTracerUserData : the user's pointer for the tracer's data
 * ppTracerInstanceUserData : a per-tracer, per-instance storage location; typically used for passing data from the prologue to the epilogue

-Note: since the creation of a tracer requires a device, on first glance it appears that ::${x}Init, ::${x}DriverGet and ::${x}DeviceGet are not traceable.
+Since the creation of a tracer requires a driver handle, on first glance it appears that ::${x}Init and ::${x}DriverGet are not traceable.
-However, these APIs **are** traceable for all calls subsequent from the creation and enabling of the tracer itself.
+However, these APIs are traceable for calls **subsequent** to the creation and enabling of the tracer, only on the driver which the tracer was created.

 ${"##"} Enabling/Disabling and Destruction
 The tracer is created in a disabled state and must be explicitly enabled by calling ::${t}TracerSetEnabled.